lve-org/lve/docs/blog/how-effective-are-llm-safety-filters.md

 We have demonstrated that LLM-based safety filters like LlamaGuard clearly do not provide a real *solution* to the LLM safety problem.
 Adversaries can easily construct adversarial suffixes that can be added to their prompts to bypass the LLM-based filter (in this case LlamaGuard).

-More fundamentally, our experiments reveal a much more important insight: We have to resort to powerful language models to do moderation effectively, however, with this, we also inherit all the fundamental weaknesses and attack vectors of these models, only now, we integrate them in our defense systems.
-This means that our defenses are now vulnerable to the same exploits that our actual LLM systems are already vulnerable to.
+More fundamentally, these experiments reveal a much more important insight: We have to resort to powerful language models to do moderation effectively, however, with this, we also inherit all the fundamental weaknesses and attack vectors of these models, only now, we integrate them in our defense systems.
+Thus, our defenses are now vulnerable to the same exploits that the actual LLM systems are already vulnerable to.
 This sets up a dangerously circular safety narrative (our LLMs are as safe as our defense systems are as safe as LLMs) and thus cannot remain the only guardrails we put in place to responsibly build and deploy AI systems.

 ## Acknowledgements